Francesco-Barcherini/AI-YOLO-waste-detection/README.md

 ```

 ### datasets/
 The `datasets/` folder contains all relevant datasets, both raw and processed.
+The repo contains only a README file to download the processed datasets if you want to skip the data processing steps.

 > [!IMPORTANT]
 > Before getting started, you must download the official `TACO` dataset by cloning the TACO repository with the following command: